 HeatMap has some good SEO features built in.
 The home page description and keywords can be changed and you can set which pages get H1 and H2 tags for titles.
 By default the home page, pages and posts are indexed but you can also choose to index categories, tags and archives.
 Alternatively, you can index everything.

-Underneath the post editor you can set the SEO information for each post or page.
+Underneath the post editor, you can set the SEO information for each post or page.
 Meta descriptions and keywords can be set here and there is an option to display text just after the body tag (SEO Text).
 There’s also an option to customise the ‘Read More’ text for each post or page and replace it with something unique like ‘Find out more about this amazing new product’.

 Thankfully, there is an option to disable all SEO features if you want to use a WordPress SEO plugin instead.

 The theme structure area lets you move the sidebar from left to right or remove it altogether.
 You can also activate squeeze mode if you want a thinner layout.
-The general layout of the header can be customised.
+The general layout of the header can be customized.
 The logo and favicon can be uploaded here and there is an option to hide the header or title altogether.
 The navigation menu can also be changed and can be moved above or below the header.

-HeatMap allows you to control 5 post types: pages, posts, categories, search and archives.
-For each type you can hide the titles, details and comments.
+HeatMap allows you to control 5 post types: pages, posts, categories, search, and archives.
+For each type, you can hide the titles, details, and comments.